HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 #### Name, Address, Telecom ####

 The mappings of name, address and telecom information is useful in many part of C-CDA ↔ FHIR mapping.
 These are a combination of string, code and date mappings as shown below and may be re-used across many templates/resources.
+For examples of these transformations, please see the [CDA → FHIR Patient mapping](./CF-patient.html) and [FHIR → CDA Patient mapping](./FC-patient.html) pages.

 ##### CDA name → FHIR name #####